dmkishi/Dusk2Dawn/README.md

    *
    *  The first two must be in decimal degrees (DD), e.g. 10.001, versus the
    *  more common degrees, minutes, and seconds format (DMS), e.g. 10° 00′ 3.6″.
-   *  The time zone offset can be expressed in decimal fractions, e.g. "5.75"
+   *  The time zone offset can be expressed in decimal fractions in the few
-   *  for Nepal Standard Time, in the few cases where the zones are offset by 30
+   *  cases where the zones are offset by 30 or 45 minutes, e.g. "5.75" for
-   *  or 45 minutes.
+   *  for Nepal Standard Time.
    *
    *  HINT: An easy way to find the longitude and latitude for any arbitrary
    *  location is to find the spot in Google Maps, right click the place on the